The Best Motorcycle Insurance Companies for 2021

 Do you need motorcycle insurance?

-Bikers, more than car drivers, are prone to accidents on the road.
+Motorcyclists, more than car drivers, are prone to accidents on the road.
 After all, as a biker you don’t have much protection around you and you only have two wheels to stabilize you.
 Even if you don’t take your motorcycle on the road very often, in most states it’s required to have at least basic liability insurance.
 At the very least, you’ll want to protect your investment from the elements and criminal intent.

 Even if you’re a highly experienced rider, remember that you’re sharing the road with much larger vehicles - trucks, buses, RVs, and even semi-trailers.
 Other drivers might not be as careful as you; they might end up causing an accident that affects both you and your bike.
 There are many types of policies, but the best motorcycle insurance will cover medical bills and other expenses, even in cases when the third party caused the accident.
 You might not ever need it, but it’s better to have a (usually inexpensive) than to cruise without it.